ichi-n/Video-playback-speed-changer-bookmarklet/README.md

 # Video-playback-speed-changer-bookmark
-The bookmark that changes the playback speed of HTML5 videos
+The bookmark scriot in Javascript that changes the playback speed of HTML5 videos